-- EC species are defined as "stocks that a Council or the Secretary has determined do not require conservation and management, but desire to list in an FMP in order to achieve ecosystem management objectives." - Specific "ecosystem management objectives" have not been fully developed in the Dolphin Wahoo FMP. - If the Council decides to pursue the addition of EC species that are unmanaged prey of dolphin and wahoo, it may be helpful to specify ecosystem management objectives that these EC species may address.
+- EC species are defined as "stocks that a Council or the Secretary has determined do not require conservation and management, but desire to list in an FMP in order to achieve ecosystem management objectives." - Specific "ecosystem management objectives" have not been fully developed in the Dolphin Wahoo FMP. - Are being considered in the revised goals and objectives of the Dolphin Wahoo FMP.